 That’s work.

-You refine until the story flows like normal speech, not technical manuals.
+You refine the story until it sounds like natural speech, not a technical manual.

 Your invention should sound like something people want to repeat, not translate.